tomasjames/SFProject/README.md

 The primary aims of this project are:

-- to simulate a molecular cloud containing x amount of pre-stellar cores
+- to simulate a molecular cloud containing x amount of pre-stellar cores (i.e. generate synthetic data)
 - to produce a dendogram (https://dendrograms.readthedocs.org/en/latest/) of the resulting simulation to probe the structure of the simulated cloud
 - compare with other simulations